JonBees/ArduinoFlightSoftware/README.md

 * [Labview](https://github.com/JonBees/ArduinoFlightSoftware/tree/master/Labview)
   * This is the ground control interface software.
 It sends command flags and recieves health monitoring information via the ground control arduinos, and displays it in a (somewhat) user-friendly way.

+*SampleThrustValues.py
+  * Generates a pwmcoord file for the FlightComputer to use to set thrust values.